Mike Sanford Sr.

-Michael Charles Sanford (born April 20, 1955) is an American high school football coach and former player.
+Michael Charles Sanford (born April 20, 1955) is an American football coach and former player.
 He served as the head football coach at University of Nevada, Las Vegas (UNLV) from 2005 to 2009 and at Indiana State University from 2013 to 2016.
 He is a graduate of the University of Southern California (USC), where he played quarterback for the Trojans from 1973 through 1976.
-He is the father of former Western Kentucky head coach and current Colorado offensive coordinator, Mike Sanford Jr.
+He is the father of former Western Kentucky head coach Mike Sanford Jr.

 Head coaching career

 UNLV

-On December 6, 2004, UNLV hired Sanford as the school's ninth head coach, taking over for the legendary John Robinson who went 2–9 his final year.
+On December 6, 2004, UNLV hired Sanford as the school's ninth head coach, taking over for John Robinson who went 2–9 his final year.
 Sanford inherited a program in decline.
 Some had blamed the program's problems on an inability to keep local talent at home.
 It was hoped that Sanford would reverse the fortunes of the long-suffering program with this new policy.
 His first two years at the helm produced just four total wins, on par with John Robinson's final season total.

 Sanford's Rebels achieved one of the biggest victories in UNLV football history, a 23–20 overtime win at 15th-ranked Arizona State on September 13, 2008.
 Sanford said it was the biggest win of his coaching career.

 At the end of the 2009 season, UNLV announced it had fired Sanford.
 He left the Rebels after five seasons with an overall mark of 16–43.